corei5/JEPA-KG/README.md

 ## Vision

-> "The future enterprise will not merely store knowledge — it will simulate itself."
+> "The future enterprise will not merely store knowledge, it will simulate itself."

-JEPA-KG is a step toward organisations that understand their own internal dynamics: systems that can look at a disruption, a regulatory change, or a strategic decision and reason through the consequences — before they happen.
+JEPA-KG is a step toward organisations that understand their own internal dynamics: systems that can look at a disruption, a regulatory change, or a strategic decision and reason through the consequences, before they happen.